dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 ## Investigate Kernel Panics

+The first step in diagnosing a kernel crash is to examine the backtrace, which shows the sequence of function calls leading up to the crash.
+This is crucial for pinpointing the exact location in the kernel code where the panic occurred.

-- If the backtrace shows a kernel panic, investigate the cause:
+### If the backtrace shows a kernel panic, investigate the cause

 ```bash
 bt -a
 ```

+Review the backtrace for any functions or modules that might have caused the crash.
+Pay attention to the final few function calls before the panic, as these often provide clues about the root cause.

-- Check the logs for OOM killer activity:
+### Check the logs for OOM killer activity

+Out-of-memory (OOM) situations can trigger the kernel to kill processes to reclaim memory, which might lead to instability or crashes

 ```bash
 crash> log | grep -i "oom"
 ```

+Identify any logs related to the OOM killer, If found, note which processes were terminated and consider whether these OOM events correlate with the timing of the crash.

-- Check Networking Issues
+### Check Networking Issues

+Network interface problems can contribute to kernel crashes, especially if they cause critical system services to fail.

 ```bash
 crash> net